tolgaizdas/AI-Flappy-Bird/README.md

 # AI Flappy Bird using Q-Learning

-Traditional Flappy Bird game with an AI agent learning to play the game using Q-Learning.
+Classic Flappy Bird game with an AI agent learning to play the game using Q-Learning.

 Here is an example gameplay after some iterations: